opendilab/DI-engine-docs/source/22_test/index.rst

 * ``algotest`` -- unit test for algorithm code to ensure that the algorithm code can meet the use requirements on specific use cases.
 * ``cudatest`` -- unit test for CUDA dependent features, ensure that such features function normally in the operating environment with CUDA.
 * ``envpooltest`` -- unit test for features that rely on envpool high-performance parallel computing to ensure that such features function normally.
-* ``platformtest`` -- unit test of cross platform code, ensure that the core functions of DI engine can still operate normally on MacOS and Windows platforms.
+* ``platformtest`` -- unit test of cross platform code, ensure that the core functions of DI-engine can still operate normally on MacOS and Windows platforms.
 * ``benchmark`` -- performance test of algorithm or architecture, speed measurement is mainly carried out for relevant contents to ensure that its performance meets the requirements.